-80% of the participants said that Maskbook had made them more optimistic about their ability to solve the environmental crisis and 70% of respondents said that Maskbook had influenced their behavior in favor of the environment or encouraged them to do more "ecogests".
+80% of Maskbook participants say they are more optimistic about citizens' ability to solve the environmental crisis.
+70% of respondents said that Maskbook had favorably influenced their behavior in regards to the environment and favored, in one way or another, an "ecogest".

 A PROJECT BORN DURING THE CONCLAVE OF ART OF CHANGE 21